 - Mix the roasted veggies with the carrot, avocado, raisins, and almonds.
 Top with sesame seeds and mint leaves.
 Serve with the tahini dressing.

-Recipe taken from Bowls of Goodness by Nina Olsson, photography by Nina Olsson.
+Recipe reprinted with permission from Bowls of Goodness by Nina Olsson, photography by Nina Olsson.
 Published by Kyle Books.